HuskyHacks/HuskyHacks.github.io/index.md

 I ask that you bring two things to this course:

-1. A **fresh install** of the latest build of Kali Linux, available here: https://www.kali.org/downloads/
+- Yourself, ready to learn, and

-2. Yourself, caffeinated if you so choose, enthused, and ready to learn!
+- A **fresh install of the latest build of Kali Linux**

 ### Objectives

 When you leave this course, I’m hoping you’ll be able to do these things (in the biz, we call these “Learning Objectives):

 - Identify, understand, and exploit **Cross Site Scripting (XSS)**
--	Identify a SQL Injection point, perform **manual SQL injection**, and use SQLMap to gain unauthorized access to a backend database.
+-	Identify a SQL Injection point, perform **manual and autopmated SQL injection**, to gain unauthorized access to a backend database.
 -	Identify and exploit an **XML External Entity vulnerability** to gain access to a web server’s file system.
 -	**Bruteforce an API** and use it to gain access to information.
 -	Use tools like **Burp suite, dirbuster, SQLMap, XXS Strike, Nmap**, and others and begin to gain mastery with them.